jimjam-slam/sverto/README.md

 Svelte has a great [playground environment](https://svelte.dev/repl) for developing and testing components, but like many web frameworks, the experience is much more complex when you start developing locally.

-_Sverto aims to make it as easy to build and use animated Svelte charts in Quarto documents as it is to work on them in the Svelte playground: just write a `.svelte` file, add it to a Quarto document, and Sverto takes care of the rest._
+_quarto-svelte aims to make it as easy to build and use animated Svelte charts in Quarto documents as it is to work on them in the Svelte playground: just write a `.svelte` file, add it to a Quarto document, and quarto-svelte takes care of the rest._

 ## ❓ Issues

-If you have any problems with the extension, please feel free to [create an issue](https://github.com/jimjam-slam/sverto)!
+If you have any problems with the extension, please feel free to [create an issue](https://github.com/jimjam-slam/quarto-svelte)!

-Special thanks to [Carlos Scheidegger](https://github.com/cscheid) from [Posit](https://posit.co) for his time and guidance getting Sverto working!
+Special thanks to [Carlos Scheidegger](https://github.com/cscheid) from [Posit](https://posit.co) for his time and guidance getting quarto-svelte working!